IELTS Speaking Samples and Answers

 A. People in my country can obtain news and updates on recent events by watching TV, listening to FM radio channels and using the internet other than reading newspapers and magazines.

 I guess urban people have better access to the internet while rural people still prefer watching TV for news.
 However, more and more rural people are being connected to the internet facility each year.

 Q. What are the advantages of the Internet for getting news?
 Are there any disadvantages?

 A. When people read a printed newspaper or a magazine, they can't choose exactly what kind of information they are willing to read.
 For example, it is hard to chase a piece of information about how a particular medical technology has developed recently by reading them in a newspaper.
 But it works just the way we want on the internet.
 People can simply put keywords in Google search and get the results in a second.
 It is much easier and convenient.
 Again it’s not possible for us to purchase all the newspapers and magazines from a store but we can read as many newspapers, magazines and other news from the internet.
 The advantages of internet technology in terms of communication and news source is unparalleled.

 Every coin has two sides and so does the internet as a source for news.
 The disadvantage of using the internet is that there are too many results and we have to choose which one to read that contains more useful information.
 The other disadvantage is that it is not very healthy to sit in front of a laptop or computer for long hours.
 Finally, the news sources on the internet are not always authentic and one has to be very wary of fake and fabricated news on the internet.

 Q. Describe the impact of the internet on the lives of the students.

-Overall, students are relying on the internet heavily than the past generation.
-They find study materials, they submit their homework, find references from the internet and that has many positive sides in terms of their interaction with the teachers and classmates.
+Overall, students, these days, are relying on the internet heavily than in the past.
+They find study materials, submit their homework, find references from the internet and that has many positive sides in terms of their interaction with the teachers and classmates.